 The new school year makes me feel nostalgic.
 I can still smell the distinct scent of opening up a box of brand new crayons, and still enjoy the satisfaction of a newly sharpened pencil, with a squishy pink eraser on the end.
 At our house, school supplies are marked off the list pretty easily.
-The more challenging part of back-to-school for us?
-The morning struggle for lunch box ideas. : )
+The more challenging part of back-to-school for so many families?
+The morning struggle for lunch box ideas.

 Lunch Box Ideas:

 Make things a bit easier for smaller hands and fingers by including bite-sized and pre-cut items to packed lunches for younger kids.
 And look for a container or lunch box that is easy to open.
 I’ve found kids love dipping things no matter what their age is, but it’s an especially good option for younger kids.
 If this looks like more food than your little one can manage, you can totally scale it down to whatever works for your child’s appetite.
 At our school, part of the packed lunch becomes the morning and/or afternoon snack — so packing more food makes sense.

 This lunch includes: